top of page

 The National Historic Landmark file for the Peavey-Haglin Experimental Grain Elevator held by the National Archives includes extensive documentation about the structure's designation process, which appears to have been routine.
 Nevertheless, the documents provide an excellent record of the vast amounts of paper and legwork necessary to get the National Historic Landmarks Program off the ground, especially in an era well before email or digital file sharing.

 The record begins with a March 30, 1979, letter from the St. Louis Park Historical Society President to then-Minnesota Senator David Durenberger (R).
-The Senator was informed by the letter that the grain elevator had been placed on the National Register of Historic Places and was now eligible for National Historic Landmark (NHL) designation.
+The letter informed the senator that the grain elevator had been placed on the National Register of Historic Places and was now eligible for National Historic Landmark (NHL) designation.
 He was asked to write to the Historic Site Survey's Chief to support the designation.

 The letter-writing campaign on behalf of the elevator was not limited to Senator Durenberger's office.
 Minnesota's other then-Senator, Rudy Boschwitz (R), seems to have contacted the Department of the Interior to support the designation, along with local Congressman Bill Frenzel (R).
 The record includes the reply letters from the Interior Department to all three politicians, assuring them that the grain elevator had been marked as having national significance and would be reviewed for NHL designation.